manolofperez/phyloCNN/Model_Adequacy/README.md

 This repository contains notebooks to perform sanity checks (model adequacy) on prior and posterior results used with PhyloCNN.

 # Article
-Perez M.F. and Gascuel O.PhyloCNN: Improving tree representation and neural network architecture for deep learning from trees in phylodynamics and diversification studies.
+Perez M.F. and Gascuel O. 2025.
+PhyloCNN: Improving tree representation and neural network architecture for deep learning from trees in phylodynamics and diversification studies.
+Systematic Biology.

 ## **Scripts and Notebooks**